 - Bathroom or shower doom jamming – Sometimes it can be a simple fix, such as a loose hinge on the bathroom door.
-In other cases, it is an indicator that there is too much moisture behind a wall.
+In other cases, it is an indicator that there is too much moisture behind a wall caused by shower leak.
 Hence making the surrounding wood to swell and door to jam.

 Once completing the detective work & finding the source of the shower leak.
 It’s easy to decide on the best way to fix the leak in the shower.
 Hidden leaks such as pipe connections behind walls are best left to plumbers.
 If the cause is within the shower structure such as the seals, silicone or grout you have two choices.